nham/math_notes/notes/linalg/linear_systems.md

 ## Defining matrices
 (This is a new section that I'm writing to take the place of the old introduction).

-The fact that the set of all $m \times n$ matrices forms an abelian group under matrix addition holds immediately, associativity of matrix multiplication holds immediately, the homogeneity property holds immediately.
-We didn't prove distributivity for abstract linear maps, but we certainly can do that.
-Furthermore, matrix invertibility is all defined, with the properties we expect, like that any matrix with both a left-inverse and a right-inverse has the two equal, and hence it must be an inverse.
-This proves that inverses are unique, and also that invertible matrices must be square.
-We also get that the inverse of $AB$ for invertible matrices $A$ and $B$ is $B^{-1} A^{-1}$, since we've already proven that for arbitrary linear maps.
-Also we get that any left-invertible or right-invertible square matrix is invertible, since we proved that for arbitrary linear maps.
+The fact that the set of all $m \times n$ matrices forms an abelian group under matrix addition holds immediately.
+Also the homogeneity property for matrix multiplication holds immediately.

 The key to explaining the pivot analysis is the following theorems.
 For any functions $f, g$ such that $f \circ g$ is well-defined, if $f$ is bijective, then: